 Teen drug and alcohol use can cause your teen to become verbally abusive and aggressive.
 They could become destructive and destroy things in your home.
 Teen drug and alcohol use may cause your teen to withdraw from family and friends and spend a lot of time alone.
 Sudden bad behavior in school can be indicative of teen addiction.
 Depression, anxiety, ADHD, and other mental health conditions can lead to drug use as a way to cope.
 Further signs that your teen might be using drugs or alcohol include:

 - Changes in physical appearance, including changes in weight

 - Disruptive sleep patterns

 - Frequently gets in trouble

 If you notice these indicators in your teen, it may be a sign that of your teen’s drug and alcohol use.
 Our female-only addiction treatment and rehab programs are designed to guide young women through the recovery process.
 The compassionate Fort Behavioral Health team is committed to helping your teen end their dependence on drugs or alcohol.

 Find Solutions for Your Teen’s Drug and Alcohol Use Today

 The Fort Worth Recovery umbrella covers medically supervised detox, as well as residential programs for men and women alike.
 Our programs are abstinence-based and combine a 12-step approach with a strong mental health component, integrating cutting-edge techniques such as Cognitive-Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Eye Movement Desensitization, and Reprocessing Therapy (EMDR), Somatic Experiencing, and Motivational Interviewing.
-For more information or to start your healing journey, please fill out a contact request form, and one of our recovery experts will connect with you shortly.
+For more information or to start your healing journey, please fill out a contact request form or call 844.332.1807, and one of our recovery experts will connect with you shortly.